verisimilitude20201/competitive-database/README.md

 # leet-coding
-Leet coding reposistory for solving Leet code problems
+Leet coding reposistory for solving Leet code problems.

+This uses MySQL for writing the queries and testing the solutions.